shotastage/sasu/README.md

 ### Open Source
-Sass is freery distributed under the MIT, see LICENSE for detail.
+Sasu is freely distributed under the MIT, see LICENSE for detail.